DevakrishnanNampoothiri/network-loadbalancer-for-alb/README.md

 # network-loadbalancer-for-alb
-Terraform implementation steps and tf files to configure NLB for ALB
+Terraform implementation to setup and configure NLB for ALB